 3. A great way to get a feel for compressors is at extreme settings.
 When you're experimenting with the attack and release and ratio, don't be afraid to set the input so you get 15-20dB of gain reduction.
 It'll make it easier for you to hear things.

-Q: Any suggestions for using the compressor with bass?
+Question: Any suggestions for using the compressor with bass?

-A: As a starter setting for bass, if you want transparent control, I'd try: 4:1, attack at 10oclock, release at 2oclock, full wet mix and adjust the input and output so you're doing 8-12dB of reduction in loud parts.
+Answer: As a starter setting for bass, if you want transparent control, I'd try: 4:1, attack at 10oclock, release at 2oclock, full wet mix and adjust the input and output so you're doing 8-12dB of reduction in loud parts.
 It should give you good clean control with a nice attack if you're playing with fingers, if you're playing with a pick change the attack a bit.

 For a grittier dirtier setting, try 10:1, release at 10oclock, and doing 15-20dB of compression, then maybe use the blend to mix to taste.
 You'll introduce some harmonics with this setting that will thicken things up a bit.
 It should be great for sustain too.

-Q: The red LEDs aren't working
+Question: The red LEDs aren't working.
+What's up?

-A: If you have a cable plugged into the sidechain, it has to make a complete circuit.
+Answer: If you have a cable plugged into the sidechain, it has to make a complete circuit.
 Try unplugging the cable.
 If that works, then something in your sidechain isn't stopping the signal.